Breadth, Balance and Depth

 During the summer term in May all children are expected to complete national tests in English (Reading, Spelling, Punctuation, Grammar) and Mathematics.
 Children are assessed by the Teacher in Writing and Science.

 The children will achieve a standardised score.
-In 2016 children had to score 100 to reach the standard expected.
+A score of 100+ is required to reach the standard expected.
 Nationally the assessments must take place on designated days over a week.
-The tests take approximately 4 hours to complete over the week.
+The tests take approximately 4 hours in total to complete over the week.

 Nationally children will be expected to reach the standard in Reading, Writing and Mathematics at the age of 11 to be High School ready.